SSD Data Recovery Does Not Require a Cleanroom

 On modern monolithic SSDs the controller die and the NAND dies share a single BGA package.
 Desoldering the NAND off the board is not a procedure that exists, because there is no separate NAND chip to desolder.
 Cleanroom chip-off as a technique is not just blocked by encryption; it is blocked by the physical layout of the silicon.

-The hardware platforms shipping in this configuration include Apple T2 logic boards (2018 to 2020 Intel MacBook Pro, Air, iMac Pro, Mac mini), Apple M-series Mac systems (M1, M2, M3, M4 across MacBook Air, MacBook Pro, Mac mini, Mac Studio, iMac), Microsoft Surface Pro and Surface Laptop boards from the Pro 7 generation onward, and a growing share of 2020-and-later consumer SSDs that integrate the controller and NAND under a single BGA lid for thermal and footprint reasons.
-On the Apple platforms the NAND is soldered directly to the logic board as bare dies under a unified package; on the M-series boards the Secure Enclave and the storage controller live inside the SoC itself, and the NAND dies sit on the same substrate.
+The hardware platforms shipping in this configuration include Apple T2 logic boards (2018 to 2020 Intel MacBook Pro, Air, iMac Pro, Mac mini), Apple M-series Mac systems (M1, M2, M3, M4 across MacBook Air, MacBook Pro, Mac mini, Mac Studio, iMac), and a growing share of 2020-and-later consumer SSDs that integrate the controller and NAND under a single BGA lid (such as BGA152 packages) for thermal and footprint reasons.
+On Apple T2 and M-series logic boards, the SSD controller is integrated directly into the T2 chip or M-series SoC, while the NAND flash sits on the logic board as discrete BGA packages soldered separately.
+Because the hardware encryption key is derived from a UID fused into the T2 or SoC and the controller is not a separable IC, traditional chip-off recovery by migrating the NAND to a donor board cannot reconstruct plaintext.

 In that geometry there is no chip to pull.
 A chip-off attempt would have to desolder the entire SoC-plus-NAND assembly, severing the same controller-to-NAND traces that carry the AES-decrypted page data.
 The interconnect that the cleanroom chip-off workflow depends on, a separable NAND package with standardized JEDEC pinout that can be read in a bare programmer, does not exist on this hardware.